Each summer we always spent several weeks on the Greek island of Corfu

 trips, before the "English" disease takes over - viz. the "English" pubs /

 restaurants open and the local Greek atmosphere disappears.
-The last few
+During the late

-years we have been to Agios Georgios, where small taverna's still serve excellent Greek food and
+1990's / early 2000's we regularly went to Agios Georgios, where small taverna's still serve excellent Greek food and

 there are two long sandy beaches for the lazy days.
 Agios Georgios is a